 Skip to main content

-KakaoCloud Container Registry is a private image repository that allows you to safely store and manage Docker container images in the cloud environment.
-It is also linked to KakaoCloud Kubernetes Engine, and supports efficient management and deployment of container images for container-based applications and services.
+KakaoCloud’s Container Registry is a private image repository service that enables secure storage and management of Docker container images in the cloud.
+It integrates seamlessly with KakaoCloud’s managed Kubernetes service, Kubernetes Engine, and supports efficient management and deployment of container images for container-based applications and services.

 Purpose and use cases